mkvlrn/template-nest/README.md

 - no weird build-then-run-dev flow, tsx runs the dev code
 - people still using jest should... reconsider
 - any kind of code generation is ass, but nestjs's cli is _particularly_ terrible, so dependencies for that and the nest-cli.json file are gone - just add files yourself, I promise you'll be fine
+- the result pattern is used with the [neverthrow](https://github.com/supermacro/neverthrow) package - together with the global filter, error handling becomes a breeze; it is of course optional, but I think it's a good idea to just use it _everywhere_
 - overall it's just as opinionated, but a tad cleaner, stricter, and modernized

 Just check what is in it, it't not that different from what you'd get with nestjs-cli.